Summary of significant accounting policies

 Cash and cash equivalents

-Cash and cash equivalents consist of demand deposits with banks and highly liquid money market funds..
-At July 31, 2014 and 2013, the Company had cash and cash equivalents in foreign bank accounts of $1.1 million and $1.5 million, respectively.
+Cash and cash equivalents consist of demand deposits with banks and highly liquid money market funds.
+At July 31, 2017 and 2016, the Company had cash and cash equivalents in foreign bank accounts of $0.5 million.

 Fair Values of Financial Instruments